TheEdoRan/next-safe-action/README.md

 ---

 Version 6.x.x of the library lets you use validation libraries other than Zod.
 Please check out the [v5 to v6 migration guide](https://next-safe-action.dev/docs/migration-from-v5-to-v6) on the website for more information.

+---

+Version 7.x.x of the library supports form actions and improves validation errors handling.
+Please check out the [v6 to v7 migration guide](https://next-safe-action.dev/docs/migration-from-v6-to-v7) on the website for more information.

 ## Example